circuit-geek/circuit-geek/README.md

 ## 🤝 I'm Open To

 - Collaborations on LLM/NLP-based projects or research
-- Contributing to open-source tools around language models
+- Contributing to open-source project
 - Discussions on trends in AI research, tools, and systems

 ---